opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

     Upstream identifiers of the election if any exist, such as those assigned by a Secretary of State, county or city elections office.

 division_id
-    Reference to the OCD ``Division`` that defines the broadest geographical scope of any contest to be decided by the election.
+    Reference to the OCD ``Division`` that defines the broadest political geography of any contest to be decided by the election.
 For example, an election that includes a contest to elect the governor of California would include the division identifier for the entire state of California.

 administrative_organization_id
     **optional**